Woman charged in connection with ND shooting gets probation - NewsBreak

 Prosecutors say the three, whose relationship was unclear, were traveling in Dunn County when an altercation began between Mendivil-Beltran and the 43-year-old victim.

-A court affidavit alleges Mendivil-Beltran shot Rowe several times, pushed him out of the vehicle and left him in the road.
-Mendivil-Beltran later allegedly crashed the pickup into a ravine, where he and Saueressig abandoned it.
+A court affidavit alleges Mendivil-Beltran shot Rowe several times and pushed him out of the vehicle.

-Mendivil-Beltran and Saueressig were arrested in Moorhead, Minnesota, two days later, after a search that included police dog and a Moorhead Fire Department drone.

-Southwest District Judge Dann Greenwood suspended a five-year prison sentence for Saueressig.
-The court record states Saueressig will “cooperate with prosecution and testify truthfully” at Mendivil-Beltran’s trial.

 Comments / 0